kyma-project/kyma/docs/03-tutorials/00-serverless/svls-16-use-secret-mounts.md

     ```

     Calling the Function again (using `curl`) must return `{NEW_SECRET_DATA_VALUE}`.
-    Note that Secret propagation may take some time and the call nay return an old value at first.
+    Note that the Secret propagation may take some time, and the call may initially return the old value.